wp-plugins/flyzoo/readme.txt

 ###Flyzoo Live Chat###

-* **Real-time visitor monitoring**: get actionable insights about who is visiting your website to improve **customer support** and **increase sales**
+* **Single Sign On:** login and chat using existing WordPress accounts

+* **Live Support:** welcome your visitors and invite them to chat or contact you while you're offline!

-* **Embedded Chat Room:** full-featured group chats with emoticons, moderation, media content preview.
+* **Chat Rooms:** full-featured group chats with emoticons, moderation, media content preview.
 Embed a chat room into a page with a shortcode (PRO Plan)

+* **Real-time visitor monitoring:** get actionable insights about who is visiting your website to improve **customer support** and **increase sales**

-* **Popup Group Chat:** chat rooms can be detached from the page and popup to an external window for a better user experience!
+* **Pop out Windows:** chat rooms can be detached from the page and pop up to an external window for a better user experience!

-* **Customizable:** choose you chat window colors, dock layout & features, operators online/offline pop up messages
+* **Customizable:** choose you chat colors, dock layout & features, online/offline greeting messages and much more...

-* **Greeting messages:** welcome your visitors and invite them to chat or contact you while you're offline!

-* **Single Sign On:** login and chat using existing WordPress accounts

 * **Performance:** cloud-based, hosted live chat built on the latest technologies to ensure a fast chat message delivery without overloading your server